Campuses and locations

 At the completion of your Master of Teaching (Primary) you will be equipped with the appropriate theoretical and practical skills and knowledge to flourish as a successful primary school teacher.
 You will enter the education system as a capable and professional individual with a well-developed sense of professional ethics.
 You will be eligible to apply for registration with the NSW Education Standards Authority*, essential for employment as a teacher in NSW.
 Your postgraduate qualification will also support registration as a teacher in other jurisdictions both nationally and internationally.

-*The Master of Teaching (Primary) program has been submitted for accreditation with the NSW Education Standards Authority (NESA).
+*The Master of Teaching (Primary) program is accredited with the NSW Education Standards Authority (NESA).

 You will be prepared to begin your career teaching students from Kindergarten to Year 6 and have the opportunity to embark on some of the following career pathways: